damog/blog/source/_posts/an-end-has-a-start.md

-Title: An end has a start
+title: "An end has a start"
 Date: 2007-08-02 22:36:41
 Tags:
 ---